GestureDiffuCLIP: Gesture Diffusion Model with CLIP Latents: Gesture-Transcript Joint Embeddings

 \section{Gesture-Transcript Joint Embeddings}

-The many-to-many mapping between speech content and gestures brings challenges to generating semantically correct motions.
-To alleviate this problem, we learn a joint embedding space of gestures and speech transcripts to mine for the semantic connections between the two modalities.
+The many-to-many mapping between speech content and gestures poses challenges in generating semantically correct motions.
+To alleviate this problem, we learn a joint embedding space for gestures and speech transcripts, enabling the discovery of semantic connections between the two modalities.